matthijskooijman/arduino-dsmr/README.md

 just a few lines of code.
 See the parse and read examples for how this works.

+Note that these examples contain the full list of supported fields, which causes parsing and printing code to be generated for all those fields, even if they are not present in the output you want to parse.
+It is recommended to limit the list of fields to just the ones that you need, to make the parsing and printing code smaller and faster.

 Parsed value types
 ------------------
 Some values are parsed to an Arduino `String` value or C++ integer type,